-Freemium mobile game Fallout Shelter earned over five million dollars in its first two weeks on the market.
+Freemium mobile game Fallout Shelter earned over $5 million in its first two weeks on the market.
 And that's on iOS only, before its upcoming port to Android.
 I really don't get how this happened.
 Who are these people, spending so much money?
-All Fallout Shelter has done for me is made me realise a) just how much of a horrible prick I really am, and b) the world is a dank and depressing place.
+All Fallout Shelter has done for me is made me realize a) just how much of a horrible prick I really am, and b) the world is a dank and depressing place.
 And I don't need to pay anybody anything to find either of these things out.

 If you don't know what Fallout Shelter is, it's a free-to-play (plus all the usual in-app purchases) management sim thing that Bethesda whacked out to whooping applause from flabby-jawed fanboys at E3 2015.
 I downloaded it because I'm a fan of the Fallout series, and also of dressing people in clothes and dragging them around rooms that I've built and making them work for me.
 If that's the kind of thing you're into, then you might enjoy it for a little bit, just like I did.
-That is, of course, until it makes you realise that if there were a genuine nuclear holocaust, the last person who should be in charge of things is me – or you, for that matter.
+That is, of course, until it makes you realize that if there were a genuine nuclear holocaust, the last person who should be in charge of things is me—or you, for that matter.

-You're basically the overseer of a nuclear bunker, home to some of the last surviving humans on Earth.
+You're basically the overseer of a nuclear bunker that's home to some of the last surviving humans on Earth.
 You put them to work running your shelter, either in the power plant, water science place, doing something on the radio or some other seemingly useless task, and you're responsible for keeping them happy by giving them food and that.
-You're also in charge of repopulating the world by slapping your dwellers together in the sweaty-walled confines of the living quarters and watching as some of the worst straight-white-boy-Tinder-chat erupts into your survivors slinking off for a fumble in the bogs to try to forget about when they had to push a pillow over their nan's face when the bomb hit.
+You're also in charge of repopulating the world by slapping your dwellers together in the sweaty-walled confines of the living quarters and watching as some of the worst straight-white-boy-Tinder-chat erupts into your survivors slinking off for a fumble in the toilets to try to forget about when they had to push a pillow over their grandma's face when the bomb hit.